 'Stupid' Mick Jagger talks drugs in Cannes

-Rocker Mick Jagger played to the crowd at the Cannes festival Wednesday, launching a film about the drug-fuelled sessions that yielded the Rolling Stones' classic album "Exile on Main Street".
+Rocker Mick Jagger played to the crowd at the Cannes movie festival Wednesday, launching a film about the drug-fuelled sessions that yielded the Rolling Stones' classic album "Exile on Main Street".

 He joked about the band's antics in a French villa in 1971 -- shown in rarely-seen original footage in the film, which reveals that they had an eight-year-old boy roll marijuana joints for them.

-"We were young, good-looking and stupid," he told the audience after strutting on stage in a grey suit and shiny silver sports shoes for the screening of film-maker Stephen Kijak's documentary "Stones in Exile".
+"We were young, good-looking and stupid," he told the audience after strutting on stage in a grey suit and shiny silver sports shoes at the screening of film-maker Stephen Kijak's documentary "Stones in Exile".